 Myth: Aerobic Training Makes You Slow

 Proper aerobic training improves efficiency and recovery without sacrificing speed.
-Many athletes use strong aerobic bases to recover quickly between high-intensity efforts and perform better overall Simple, but easy to overlook..
+Many athletes use strong aerobic bases to recover quickly between high-intensity efforts and perform better overall That's the part that actually makes a difference..

 Frequently Asked Questions